zmlka/undisciplinary/moravansky_vogt.md

 ETH themed lecture series.
 Each presenter spoke for about an hour, with, surprising, no questions at the end.

-## Notes.
+## Notes

-`My insertions/thoughts are formatted like this`.

-**Ákos Moravánskzy - Constructing Clouds: Atmospheres in Swiss Architecture**
+### Ákos Moravánskzy - Constructing Clouds: Atmospheres in Swiss Architecture

 1. Starting off: the Blur Building by D+S (now DS+R).
 During design the blur building was thought of as anti-spectacle, yet, it became the biggest